NatatkaValikowsky/redux-shop-course/README.md

 ## Project description

 This small shop was developed by me during the course of Redux.
-This code has been written from the sample, and it is planned to make a number of improvements.
+This code has been written from the sample, and I'm going to make a few of improvements.

 ## List of improvements